 Specific Powers Granted

-One of the most critical aspects of a Business Lasting Power of Attorney is the specific powers granted to the attorney.
-It’s essential to clearly outline the scope of the attorney’s authority to avoid potential disputes or misunderstandings.
+One of the most critical aspects of a Business LPA is defining the specific powers granted to the attorney.
+The standard LPA form allows you to include preferences and instructions in the relevant section.
+Being specific helps avoid disputes and gives your attorney confidence to act.
 For instance, you may want to grant your attorney the power to:

-- Manage your business’s financial affairs, including accessing bank accounts and making financial decisions.
+- Manage your business’s financial affairs, including operating bank accounts, paying suppliers, and dealing with HMRC on tax matters.

-- Make decisions regarding the sale or purchase of business assets.
+- Make decisions regarding the sale, purchase, or lease of business assets and premises.

-- Enter into contracts on behalf of your business.
+- Enter into, vary, or terminate contracts on behalf of your business.

 For more detailed guidance on preparing a Business Lasting Power of Attorney, you can refer to resources such as SJPLaw, which provides comprehensive insights into the process.